 Host Name: Enter the IP address of the FTP server that you will be connecting to.

-Port: Enter the port of the FTP server that you will be connecting to.

-User Name: Enter the user name of your FTP server account.

-Password: Enter the password of your FTP server account.
+Port: nter the port of the FTP server that you will be connecting to.
+User Name: nter the user name of your FTP server account.
+Password: nter the password of your FTP server account.
 Path: Enter the destination path/folder to save files to on the FTP server.

-Passive Mode: Enabling passive mode may help you reach your FTP server if your camera is behind a router protected by a firewall.

-Enable the uploading of images to an FTP server:

-Enabling this will allow snapshots to be uploaded in different ways:

-- Choosing Always will upload snapshots continuously based on the Image Frequency specified. - Choosing Schedule will allow you to schedule when to start and stop the uploading of snapshots. - Select Motion/Sound Detection if you would like the camera to upload images only when motion or sound is detected.

-Image Set how frequently you want images to be taken and uploaded.
-You can Frequency: choose to upload by frames per second, or by seconds per frame.
+Passive Mode: Enabling passive mode may help you reach your FTP server if yo camera is behind a router protected by a firewall.
+Enable the uploading of images to an FTP server: Enabling this will allow snapshots to be uploaded in different ways: Choosing Always will upload snapshots continuously based on the Image Frequency specified.
+Choosing Schedule will allow you to schedule when to start and stop the uploading of snapshots.
+Select Motion Detection if you would like the camera to upload images only when motion is detected.
+Set how frequently you want images to be taken and uploaded.
+You can choose to upload by frames per second, or by seconds per frame.